-Stage 1 of the SQE will focus on assessing the application of functioning legal knowledge required for effective practice, consisting of 360 questions, divided into two assessments of 180 questions each, likely to run across two separate days for a total of about 11 hours.
+Stage 1 of the SQE will focus on assessing the application of functioning legal knowledge required for effective practice, consisting of 360 questions, divided into two assessments of 180 questions each, which will run across two separate days for a total of 10 hours and 12 minutes.
 With the SQE, you are given three attempts to pass each assessment in a 6-year period.
 The content of SQE1 covers more practice areas than the MCT, and assesses substantive, procedural and practical law, whereas the MCT only assesses substantive law.
 For example, SQE1 will assess civil and criminal litigation where those areas are not currently assessed on the MCT.

-Part 2 of the QLTS assesses six different skills across three legal practice areas, has 15 assessments and takes 12 hours and 45 minutes, and also comes with an unlimited amount of attempts to pass.
-Stage 2 of the SQE assesses seven different skills, five legal practice areas, has 14 assessments and takes 10 hours and 30 minutes, but you are given only three attempts to pass each assessment in a 6-year period.
+Part 2 of the QLTS assesses five different skills across three legal practice areas, has 15 assessments and takes 12 hours and 45 minutes, and also comes with an unlimited amount of attempts to pass.
+Stage 2 of the SQE assesses six different skills, five legal practice areas, has 16 assessments and takes 13 hours and 45 minutes, but you are given only three attempts to pass each assessment in a 6-year period.

 With the QLTS, there is no time frame that both parts much be completed, but with the SQE, both stages must be completed within 6 years.